 Two historic vessels, the Arctic Corsair and the Spurn Lightship, will have improved access, presentation and interpretation providing a more engaging visitor experience.
 At the Maritime Museum, interpretative developments will result in improved levels of access, environmental conditions and facilities, as well as a completely transformed visitor experience.
 Exhibitions will present the story of Hull through a new thematic narrative using a dynamic blend of digital media AV, artefacts and interactives.

 David Maddocks, hsd Senior Project Designer, commented, “I am delighted to have been involved in developing the creative design solutions for this important project.
 The entire team here at hsd are proud to have envisioned design proposals that will breathe new life into the Maritime Museum, historic vessels to enable people to reconnect with the City’s rich maritime heritage.”

-A pop-up consultation exhibition designed by hsd is currently being staged at a range of venues in and around Hull for the next two months, informing people of the progress made to date and giving residents opportunities to comment on the proposals.
+A pop-up consultation exhibition designed by hsd is currently being staged at a range of venues in and around Hull until the end of July, informing people of the progress made to date and giving residents opportunities to comment on the proposals.